Krylov Complexity Under Hamiltonian Deformations and Toda Flows: Random matrix quenches

 Figure \ref{fig:rmt1-ab} for $\tau=(\beta,0)$ shows a convergence to the fixed point $(0,\dots,0;\epsilon_0,\dots,\epsilon_{d-1})$ with $\epsilon_0<\dots<\epsilon_{d-1}$.
 The eigenvalues distribute according to Eq.~(\ref{dos-rmt}) and the minimum energy gap is the order of $\Delta/d$.
 Equation (\ref{as1}) denotes that the scale of the convergence is determined by $\beta\Delta/d$, which is consistent with the result in Fig.~\ref{fig:rmt1-ab}.
 The global structure of the Lanczos coefficients at large $d$ is determined by $\beta\Delta/d$.
 Equation (\ref{kavn}) is justified for $\beta\Delta\gg d$.

 On the other hand, the result for $\tau=(0,\tau_2)$ shows a more complicated behavior.
 Figure \ref{fig:rmt2-ab1} represents plots of the Lanczos coefficients as functions of $\tau_2\Delta^2/d$.
-This scale is convenient to find a drastic structural change of the coefficients around $\tau_2\Delta^2/d\sim 5$.
+This scale is convenient for finding a drastic structural change of the coefficients around $\tau_2\Delta^2/d\sim 5$.

 To find the convergence to the fixed point, we require $\tau_2\Delta^2\gg d^2$.
 Equation~(\ref{as2}) shows that $\tau_2$ must be the order of $1/\min_n(\epsilon_n^2-\epsilon_{n-1}^2)$.
 For large $\tau_2$, the dominant contribution comes from eigenstates at the band center $E\sim 0$, where $\epsilon_n^2-\epsilon_{n-1}^2$ is the order of $\Delta^2/d^2$.
 This estimation is consistent with the result in Fig.~\ref{fig:rmt2-ab2}.